dominictarr/reconnector/readme.markdown

 # reconnector

+wrap WebSocket emulators in a consistent interface.

-a compatibility layer for a compatibility layer. because sometimes you need that. oh, the irony.
+A compatibility layer for a compatibility layer. because sometimes you need that. oh, the irony.

 so, far this wraps sockjs in a EventEmitter interface.